tage64/aqcp/diaries/karl.md

 25/2 - 2021
 Meeting.
 Time to add everything together and test it.
-Looked into command line parsing.
+Looked into command line parsing and wrote a "skeleton" but it ended up not being used when we switched from GetOpt to argparser.

 1/3 - 2021
 Meeting with supervisor.
 Started writing on the report.
 Wrote about compression in sectioin 1 and 2 and some of the external libraries.